Pat Summerall: NFL

 That the call is memorable despite its sparseness is testament to the weight of Summerall's voice when he was at the height of his powers as an NFL broadcaster.
-This was a hallmark of his broadcasting career.
-For example, he usually called a Joe Montana to Jerry Rice touchdown pass with simple calls like "Montana......Rice....
-Touchdown!"

 His last game alongside Madden for CBS (before the NFC television contract moved over to Fox) was the 1993 NFC Championship Game (which saw the Dallas Cowboys defeat the San Francisco 49ers in Irving, Texas to go to Super Bowl XXVIII against the Buffalo Bills in Atlanta).